Stack buffer overflow: Information leak with format string vulnerability exploitation

 An attacker is able to exploit the format string vulnerability for revealing the memory locations in the vulnerable program.

 Non executable stack bypass

 When Data Execution Prevention is enabled to forbid any execute access to the stack, the attacker can still use the overwritten return address (the instruction pointer) to point to data in a code segment (.text on Linux) or every other executable section of the program.
 The goal is to reuse existing code.

 Rop chain

 Consists to overwrite the return pointer a bit before a return instruction (ret in x86) of the program.
 The instructions between the new return pointer and the return instruction will be executed and the return instruction will return to the payload controlled by the exploiter.

 Jop chain

-Jump Oriented Programming is a technique that uses jump instructions to reuse code instead of ret instruction.
+Jump Oriented Programming is a technique that uses jump instructions to reuse code instead of the ret instruction.